 - Phillips Hall, Rm.
 B-143, 801 22nd St NW, Washington, DC 20052

 Robert Baker has been a member of the faculty of the Department of Music for 25 years.
-A singer who performs with The Metropolitan Opera, The Washington National Opera, The National Symphony and with choral organizations across the country, he focuses on new music and new ways of thinking about and presenting the traditional repertoire.
+A singer who performs with the Metropolitan Opera, the Washington National Opera, the National Symphony and with choral organizations across the country, he focuses on new music and new ways of thinking about and presenting the traditional repertoire.
 He teaches voice lessons and in the classroom.
 He returned to The Washington National Opera in roles in both Ariadne auf Naxos and Le Nozze di Figaro.
-The Chair of the Department of Music at the George Washington University, Professor Baker and his wife live in Washington, DC.
+He is the current Program Head for Music at the George Washington University.
+Professor Baker and his wife live in Washington, DC.